-The Cathedral remains a popular site and it serves as a burial ground for different chief historical figures, including Charlemagne, who died in 814.
+The Cathedral remains a popular site, and it serves as a burial ground for different chief historical figures, including Charlemagne, who died in 814.
 From 936 to 1531, numerous Holy Roman kings’ coronations were witnessed in Aachen Cathedral.
 Charlemagne’s throne dates back to 796 and was used for every coronation.

-While the city council still uses this hall, visitors are usually allowed to tour its magnificent rooms when not in session.
+While the city council still uses this hall, visitors can usually tour its magnificent rooms when not in session.
 The hall has numerous decorated rooms, which are dedicated to different functions.

-One of the rooms is the Gothic Coronation room.
-This room, used for feasts after coronations, is one of the grand pilgrimage sites and top Aachen tourist attractions.
+One of the rooms is the Gothic Coronation Room.
+This room, used for feasts after coronations, is one of the grand pilgrimage, historic sites, and top Aachen tourist attractions.

-3. Visit the Couven-Museum
+3. Visit the Couven Museum

-4. Eat Aachener Printen
+4. Try Aachener Printen